levelupcc/level-up/_pages/you-the-trainer/ice-breakers-and-energizers/thematic-activities/the-cauldron/the-cauldron.md

 - Has your computer or smartphone ever been infected with malware?
 If yes, how did you know?
 - What are some ways that we can protect our devices from malware infections?

-**Step 4 |** Continue the discussion until everyone has run out of paper slips - you can reactivate the conversation if you wish, by moving on to a new topic and handing the paper slips back out to everyone.
+Continue the discussion until everyone has run out of paper slips - you can reactivate the conversation if you wish, by moving on to a new topic and handing the paper slips back out to everyone.